 The file menu contains command used to work with files stored on your disk.
-You can use the File commands to create, open, reopen, save, import, export and revert files.
+You can use the File commands to create, open, reopen, save, import, export to STL and revert files.

 New – creates new drawings for each new part to be fabricated.
 New files are untitled.
 To specify a file name choose File | Save.

 Save – stores your design to your disk.
 You should save your work periodically.

 Rename – changes the name of the current file.

 Open – opens a drawing file stored on disk.

 Import – Imports drawing data from another format.
 Click here .